The London Eye Mystery: Plot summary

 When they arrive home, Ted and Kat examine the newly developed photographs and find only one clue: that the stranger who gave them the ticket is in the background of one of the photographs, in a T-shirt with the letters "ONTLI ECUR" on it.
 They soon decipher that some of the letters are missing, and the writing actually says 'FRONTLINE SECURITY', a security company which is currently working at a local motorbike exhibition.
 Kat goes to the exhibition, and Ted soon works out where she has gone and follows her.
-They soon find the stranger who sold them the ticket, but he simply avoids their questions, denying any connection with Salim's disappearance.
+They soon find the stranger who sold them the ticket, but he avoids their questions and denies any connection with Salim's disappearance.

-Piecing together all the information he and Kat have managed to uncover, Ted figures out how Salim might have managed to leave the London Eye without being noticed and immediately calls the police.
+Piecing together all the information he and Kat have uncovered, Ted figures out how Salim may have left the London Eye without being noticed and immediately calls the police.
 The police arrive with Marcus Flood, a friend of Salim, who helped him escape.
 Marcus had bought two tickets for the same capsule, using one himself and convincing his brother to pose as a claustrophobic man who would give his ticket to Salim, pretending not to know him.
 Salim, who knew the plan, pretended not to know Marcus' brother and entered the same capsule as Marcus, who was dressed as a teenage girl.
 When the others in the capsule lined up for the souvenir photo, Salim and Marcus swapped outfits.
-However, there was a coat jacket sleeve in one of the pictures and that was how Ted worked out that the girl who left the pod was in fact, Salim.
+However, there was a jacket sleeve visible in one of the pictures, and that was how Ted worked out that the girl who left the pod was, in fact, Salim.
 Once they left the capsule, Salim and Marcus spent the day together but separated at Euston Underground station.
 That was the last time that Marcus saw Salim.
 Ted deduces that Salim is in the old barracks because he showed such a fascination with it the day that he arrived.
 Eventually, they find Salim in the old barracks building, which is due to be demolished the next day.
 He had been trapped there, alone, for three days.
-Salim didn't enjoy living with his mother and she was the reason he wanted to run away.
+Salim did not enjoy living with his mother, and she was the reason he wanted to run away.
 Salim apologises, and ultimately agrees to fly to New York with his mother, Aunt Gloria, to try it out for six months.